-A goal to earn more money is great, but make it SMART.
+Who wouldn’t want to earn more money in the new year?
+Sure, it can’t buy happiness — but earning more money can open up opportunities and help you achieve so many other life goals.
+If earning more money is a goal of yours in 2022, make it SMART.
 Be deliberate about how much extra money you would like to make each month and how you plan to do it.
-Instead of saying you want to earn more money in 2019, say you would like to earn $800 more each month with a part-time job.
-Once you have a specific goal set, you can work on achieving that goal.
+For example, rather than simply saying you want to earn more money in 2022, instead say you would like to earn $150 more each week with a part-time job, or that you would like to ask for a 5% raise.
+Then, once you have a specific goal set, you can work on achieving that goal.

-This goal may be easier said than done.
-Be specific as to how you plan to spend less money each month.
-A great place to start is evaluating what you are currently spending your money on, and assess the areas you can reduce spending or cut out completely.
-A budget is a great way to assess these areas and provides a clear financial breakdown of your monthly expenses and spending habits.
-Purchases like eating out, grabbing a coffee to go, or impulsive shopping may be three areas spending can easily be cut.
-Once you figure out your spending weaknesses, you can start changing your spending habits by determining the amount of money you are willing to cut each month for those impulsive splurges.
+For many people, this goal is far easier said than done, so be specific about how you plan to spend less money each month.
+A great place to start is by evaluating what you currently spend money on and identifying the areas where you can reduce spending or cut it out completely.
+Creating a budget is a great way to do this and get a clear breakdown of your monthly expenses and spending habits.
+Things like dining out, treating yourself to coffee, or making impulsive purchases may be draining more funds than you realize, and scaling back in these areas can make a big difference.
+Whatever your spending weaknesses, once you’ve identified them, you can start changing your spending habits by determining how much money to allocate each month for those indulgent splurges.

-Saving money is a great goal to have, and can help you accomplish so many other goals like buying a home, purchasing a new car, going on vacation, etc. In order to make saving more money a SMART financial goal, start by looking at your budget.
+Saving money is a great goal to have, and it can help you accomplish many other goals like buying a home, purchasing a new car, going on vacation, etc. To create a SMART savings goal, start by looking at your budget.
 Determine how much you can afford to save each month.
-Then, put that saving goal into auto drive by automatically transferring money each month to your savings account.
-After a few monthly automated transfers to your savings account, you’ll no longer notice those dollars but will instead be saving them.
+Then, put that savings goal on autopilot by setting up automatic transfers into your savings account every month, or even every pay period.
+Before long, you’ll no longer miss those dollars and you’ll be saving them instead of spending.

 It’s never too early to start investing in your future and retirement.
-Retirement primarily depends on one essential variable: your lifestyle.
-How much you spend today and how much you expect to spend in retirement dictates how much you need to save to retire.
+Your financial needs in retirement depend primarily on one variable: your lifestyle.
+Your current spending and your expected spending in retirement dictate how much you need to save to retire.
 If you aren’t currently saving for retirement, start now, and start small.
 If the company you work for offers a 401k plan, find out if they match any contributions.
-If they do, contribute at least up to the match.
-By contributing up to the match amount, you are earning as much ‘free money’ as you can.
-If your company does not offer a 401k plan or you work independently, start a Traditional IRA or Roth IRA.
+If they do, contribute at least that much.
+By contributing up to the match amount, you are earning as much “free money” as you can.
+If your company does not offer a 401k plan or you work independently, start a traditional IRA or Roth IRA.

-As we begin 2019, think about your financial goals and putting new habits in place to accomplish these goals.
-With time, energy and dedication, you can make big strides toward long-term financial security.
+As we begin 2022, consider your financial goals and the new habits that could help you accomplish these goals.
+With time, energy, and dedication, you can make big strides toward long-term financial security.